21 October 2014

 Martin Amis’s has been my favourite auctorial voice ever since I discovered it in my late teens.
 That was a very long time ago, and although I have read many great writers since then, his style has, for me, a unique appeal.
 In fact, I’ve had the devil’s own job to keep from unconsciously aping it in my own writing.

-Lionel Asbo is sui generis, a kind of Dead Babies for the Noughties, but much better.
+Lionel Asbo is very much in that style: a kind of Dead Babies for the Noughties, but much better.
 Its eponymous central character (no hero, he) is a kind of super-chav, in his early twenties at the beginning of the book, whose motto is Never Learn.
 He is an unsuccessful receiver of stolen goods and a debt-collector of the intimidatory kind, constantly in and out of prison, a place he likes to be because ‘in prison you know where you are.’
 He prefers porn to real women, gives his pitbulls Tabasco-sauce-drenched steaks and Special Brew hangovers to make them even more ferocious, and enjoys beating the living shit out of people.
 He has a nephew, Desmond Pepperdine, who, unbeknownst to him, is having sex with his — Lionel's — mother Grace.
 Yes, that’s right: Desmond is having sex with his own grandmother (and writing to an agony aunt for advice about it).

 In spite of this little peccadillo, Desmond is the actual hero of Lionel Asbo, a lad of mixed race and no prospects who is nevertheless trying to make the best of the terrible cards Fate has dealt him.
 He manages to get a place at university, earns his degree, falls in love with a girl of similar background and outlook, gets married and gets a job as a journalist, has a baby.
 None of this meets with the approval of Lionel, who has been taking care of Desmond (his method being a mixture of affectionate bullying and benign neglect) ever since his mother, Lionel’s sister Cilla, died, and who is disappointed at such genteel aspirations in a nephew.